Ivan8or/ServerlessDRM/README.md

 actor has access to a token hash, they will not be able to derive the original key from it.*

-ServerlessDRM reads a text document hosted on any popular platform of your choice (like github), which contains a list of hashes of all valid user tokens.
+ServerlessDRM reads a text document hosted on any popular platform of your choice (like github), which contains a list of all active user token hashes.

 SDRM calculates the hash for the token the client supplies, and then compares the calculated hash to the hashes in the text document.